 Chico Hot Springs

 Chico Hot Springs has anchored the Yellowstone gateway corridor since the late nineteenth century, drawing travelers who want thermal soaking, mountain air, and a dining room that punches above its remote address.
-Set in Park County, Montana, the property sits in a peer set defined less by luxury brand affiliation and more by place: the kind of destination that earns return visits through atmosphere and landscape rather than amenity lists.
+Set in Park County, Montana, the property sits in a comparable set defined less by luxury brand affiliation and more by place: the kind of destination that earns return visits through atmosphere and landscape rather than amenity lists.

 A Montana Institution in the Yellowstone Corridor

 That longevity matters architecturally as much as historically.
 The original Main Lodge, built at the turn of the twentieth century, represents the frontier resort typology that defined Montana hospitality before the national park concession model arrived.
-Clapboard construction, covered porches facing the mountains, and interiors that lean on wood rather than glass — the language is vernacular rather than curated, and that authenticity is harder to replicate than any number of designer interventions.
+Clapboard construction, covered porches facing the mountains, and interiors that lean on wood rather than glass, the language is vernacular rather than curated, and that authenticity is harder to replicate than any number of designer interventions.
 Properties like Amangiri in Canyon Point or Ambiente in Sedona achieve landscape integration through precision design; Chico does it through duration and material honesty.

 Architecture as Accumulated History

 The physical vocabulary of Chico Hot Springs is worth examining on its own terms, because it represents a design philosophy that the broader resort industry has largely abandoned: the idea that a property can simply grow rather than be conceived whole.
 The original 1900 bathhouse structure set a scale and material palette that subsequent additions have broadly respected.
-Low-slung, horizontal, and clad in finishes that weather rather than resist weathering — the complex reads as something that belongs to this valley rather than something installed in it.
+Low-slung, horizontal, and clad in finishes that weather rather than resist weathering, the complex reads as something that belongs to this valley rather than something installed in it.

 This incremental approach to building produces a particular kind of spatial experience.
 Guests move between structures of different eras, which means different ceiling heights, different window scales, and different relationships between interior and exterior.
 The thermal pools themselves occupy an open-air position that makes no architectural pretension: concrete surrounds, mountain views, and water warm enough to use in January.
-In a period when resort wellness facilities tend toward the palatial , consider the spa programs at Canyon Ranch Tucson or the elaborate water architecture at Four Seasons at The Surf Club in Surfside , Chico's pools are almost aggressively unpretentious, and that restraint is the point.
+In a period when resort wellness facilities tend toward the palatial, consider the spa programs at Canyon Ranch Tucson or the elaborate water architecture at Four Seasons at The Surf Club in Surfside, Chico's pools are almost aggressively unpretentious, and that restraint is the point.

 Placing Chico in Its Competitive Set